MeiTaylor/TRUE-3MFact/README.md

-## Citation
+## **Citation (To be updated)**

-If you use this dataset or code in your research, please cite our paper:
+The following citation format is temporary and will be updated with the official AAAI citation format upon publication.
+If you use this dataset or code in your research, please check back later for the updated citation or cite our paper as follows:

 ```bibtex
 @inproceedings{